JetBrains/amper/docs/Documentation.md

     mainClass: org.example.myapp.MyMainKt
 ```
 ##### Native
-By convention a single `main.kt` file (case-insensitive) in the source folder is a default entry point for the application.
+By convention, a single `main.kt` file (case-insensitive) in the source folder is the default entry point for the application.

 ##### Android